 Their market value already fell $1 billion.
-The Chicago Department of Aviation said that the incident was not in accordance with their standard operating procedure and that the officer involved is placed on leave.
+The Chicago Department of Aviation said that the incident was not by their standard operating procedure and that the officer involved was placed on leave.
 An investigation will follow.
-United’s plans to hold an investigation are too little too late.
+United’s plans to hold an inquiry are too little too late.

 The doctor has the complete right to sue.
 Because this is a private matter, he can challenge the airline directly.
 Also, the flight was not overbooked.
 While the term has been used, the seat was meant for another United, crew member.